shreya-mishra325/Weather-App/README.md

 ---

-## ✨ Features
+## 🚀 Features

-Whether you're planning a trip or just curious about the clouds ☁, this sleek and simple UI gives you:
+Whether you're planning a trip or just curious about the clouds ☁, this sleek and simple UI provides:
 - 🔍 Search for weather by *city name*
 - 🌡 Shows *temperature*, *humidity*, and *wind speed*
-- 🌧 Displays current *weather condition* (e.g., clear, rain, clouds)
+- ☔ Displays current *weather condition* (e.g., clear, rain, clouds)
 - 📍 Default fallback to "Cuttack" if input is left blank
 - 🎨 Stylish and centered UI with dynamic weather icons